lylamnrose/inls523-quizzes/README.md

 - Testing, iterating, and deploying the final result

-I'm sharing this because I think there's real value in knowing how to work with AI effectively — and because transparency matters to me.
+I'm sharing this because I think there's real value in knowing how to work with AI effectively, and because transparency matters to me.

 This project is a set of interactive practice quizzes built to reinforce core database concepts (SQL queries, schema reasoning, aggregation, and relational design).